oppia/oppia-web-developer-docs/Google-Summer-of-Code-2022.md

   - [Developer workflow team](#developer-workflow-team-1)
   - [Android team](#android-team-1)

 Oppia has applied to participate in [Google Summer of Code 2022](https://summerofcode.withgoogle.com/)!
-GSoC is a global program which offers the opportunity to discover and work with open-source organizations to non-experienced contributors and especially to post-secondary students.
+GSoC is a global program which offers non-experienced contributors (and, historically, post-secondary students) the opportunity to discover and work with open-source organizations.
 The contributions are supported by a stipend.
 Contributors work closely with one or more mentors from an open-source organization to implement either a project idea by the organization, or a proposal of their own.
+You might be interested in our GSoC info pages from previous years: [2021](https://github.com/oppia/oppia/wiki/Google-Summer-of-Code-2021), [2020](https://github.com/oppia/oppia/wiki/Google-Summer-of-Code-2020), [2019](https://github.com/oppia/oppia/wiki/Google-Summer-of-Code-2019), [2018](https://github.com/oppia/oppia/wiki/Google-Summer-of-Code-2018), [2017](https://github.com/oppia/oppia/wiki/Google-Summer-of-Code-2017), [2016](https://github.com/oppia/oppia/wiki/Google-Summer-of-Code-2016).

 In order to receive updates about GSoC at Oppia, please subscribe to the [Oppia GSoC Announce](https://groups.google.com/g/oppia-gsoc-announce) mailing list.

-You might be interested in our GSoC info pages from previous years: [2021](https://github.com/oppia/oppia/wiki/Google-Summer-of-Code-2021), [2020](https://github.com/oppia/oppia/wiki/Google-Summer-of-Code-2020), [2019](https://github.com/oppia/oppia/wiki/Google-Summer-of-Code-2019), [2018](https://github.com/oppia/oppia/wiki/Google-Summer-of-Code-2018), [2017](https://github.com/oppia/oppia/wiki/Google-Summer-of-Code-2017), [2016](https://github.com/oppia/oppia/wiki/Google-Summer-of-Code-2016).

 Also, please note that acceptance into GSoC isn't a prerequisite for becoming an Oppia contributor.
 The Oppia project is run by the community for the community, and we warmly welcome anyone who'd like to help out!
 You can get started by following the instructions [here](https://github.com/oppia/oppia/wiki).